 Very little thought, if any was planned for a visit of this nature, but then fate instantaneously intervened.
 After having spent considerable time exploring all the thrill-seeking tourist sites and sounds of Bangkok, my friend and I decided to do something we never thought would become part of our itinerary.
 It was purely on a need to know basis and before we could change our mindset, we were off on a new surveillance.
 Our tour guide was taken completely by surprise but nevertheless accepted our proposal.

 As a tourist, we tend to take our vacations in places around the world where we can relax and enjoy ourselves and to this end, bring back wonderful memories of glorious days spent leisurely visiting historical places of interest, dining on fine cuisine, cruising the oceans or just lazing around in the sun.
-Sound familiar!
+Does this sound familiar?

 I would not like to have to spend any unnecessary time in these such institutions as I am sure neither would you.
 My only need to explore these avenues is because of my fascination into various criminology activities that occur around the world.